-->

 Distinguish malum in se from malum prohibitum.

-In crimes mala in se, an act is by nature wrong, evil or bad, and so generally condemned.
+In crimes mala in se, an act is by nature wrong, evil, or bad, and so generally condemned.
 The moral trait of the offender is involved; thus, good faith or lack of criminal intent on the part of the offender is a defense, unless the crime is the result of criminal negligence.
-Correspondingly, modifying circumstances are considered in punishing the offender.
+Correspondingly, modifying circumstances is considered in punishing the offender.

 Congress moved to lower the minimum age of criminal responsibility